Vallevard/c-programming-tutorial/loops.rst

 Loops
 =====
 Loops are used extensively in programs to repeat actions.
-There are a number of loop types which are used in different ways.
+The looping types can be based on several methods such as a counter counting until a value is reached, or iterating over the contents of a file.

 ========
 For loop